Martyrs of Otranto

-The Martyrs of Otranto, also known as Saints Antonio Primaldo and his Companions (I Santi Antonio Primaldo e compagni martiri), were 813 inhabitants of Otranto, Salento, Apulia, in southern Italy, who were killed on 14 August 1480 after the city had fallen to an Ottoman force under Gedik Ahmed Pasha.
+The Martyrs of Otranto, also known as Saints Antonio Primaldo and his Companions (I Santi Antonio Primaldo e compagni martiri), were 813 inhabitants of Otranto in Salento, Apulia, southern Italy, who were killed on 14 August 1480 after the city had fallen to an Ottoman force under Gedik Ahmed Pasha.
 According to a traditional account, the killings took place after the citizens had refused to convert to Islam.

 Background

 The Ottoman ambitions in Italy were ended.
 Had Otranto surrendered to the Turks, the history of Italy might have been very different.
 But the heroism of the people of Otranto was more than a strategically decisive stand.
 What made the sacrifice of Otranto so remarkable was the willingness to die for the faith rather than reject Christ.

 The siege of Otranto, with the martyrdom of its inhabitants, was the last significant military attempt by a Muslim force to conquer southern Italy.
-The slaughter was remembered by historians of the Risorgimento like Girolamo Arnaldi and Alfonso Scirocco as a milestone in European history because the sacrifice had the consequence that the Italian Peninsula was never conquered by Muslim troops.
+The slaughter was remembered by historians of the Risorgimento, such as Girolamo Arnaldi and Alfonso Scirocco, as a milestone in European history because the sacrifice saved the Italian Peninsula from Muslim conquest.
 The martyrs were presented as civic heroes representing the strength and fortitude of the Italian people.